Pod Save America: Reception

 The show averages more than 1.5 million listeners an episode, and had been downloaded more than 120 million times by November 2017.
-Edison Research ranked Pod Save America the tenth most listened-to podcast in the US in the fourth quarter of 2024.
+Edison Research ranked Pod Save America the tenth most listened-to podcast in the U.S. in the fourth quarter of 2024.
 Making its first appearance in the top 10, Edison attributed the surge in popularity to the political news cycle.
-The show was number 11 in the first quarter 2025 rankings.
+The show ranked number 24 in the fourth quarter 2025 rankings.

-The New York Times described the podcast as "one of the big breakout hits of the nascent resistance movement", and "the left's answer to conservative talk radio... with a shoestring budget and no organizational backing, its hosts seem to have created something that liberals have spent almost two decades, and hundreds of millions of dollars, futilely searching for".
+The New York Times described the podcast as "one of the big breakout hits of the nascent resistance movement", and "the left's answer to conservative talk radio... with a shoestring budget and no organizational backing, its hosts seem to have created something that liberals have spent almost two decades, and hundreds of millions of dollars, futilely searching for."

-The San Francisco Chronicle called it "one of the nation's most popular podcasts".
-GQ called it one of the "most popular strategies for coping with the looming death of the republic".
+The San Francisco Chronicle called it "one of the nation's most popular podcasts."
+GQ called it one of the "most popular strategies for coping with the looming death of the republic."

 Newsweek wrote that the show's hosts "do something far more rare [than political analysis], which is to make politics entertaining and even fun, without ever downplaying what they see as the threat posed to American democracy by the man elected to defend it."

 Pod Save America won the 2025 Webby Award for News & Politics Podcast.